Vladislav-Boiko/browser-proxy/README.md

 First activate the extension on your desired web page:

-1.  ~~Install the browser-proxy chrome extension from chrome web-store.~~ Browser-proxy is not yet available in the chrome web-store (coming soon, is undergoing the review process now) [you can install it manually if you want to use it before that](#Manual-extension-installation).
+1. Install the browser-proxy chrome extension from chrome web-store [Link](https://chrome.google.com/webstore/detail/browser-proxy/hkcmldhlcecbmbofhpnfdpfengmccjgc).
+Or you can install it [manually](#Manual-extension-installation) if you want to use it before that.
 2. Go to a web page where you want to override a response.
 3. Click on the browser-proxy-chrome extension icon in the browser upper right corner: